ariard/lightning-rfc/12-offer-encoding.md

     - SHOULD NOT send an `invoice_request` for a period which has already passed.
     - if the offer contains `recurrence_paywindow`:
+      - if the offer has a `recurrence_basetime` or the `recurrence_counter` is non-zero:
         - SHOULD NOT send an `invoice_request` for a period prior to `seconds_before` seconds before that period start.
         - SHOULD NOT send an `invoice_request` for a period later than `seconds_after` seconds past that period start.
     - otherwise:
       - SHOULD NOT send an `invoice_request` with `recurrence_counter`
         is non-zero for a period whose immediate predecessor has not